Class GlopParameters

 public boolean hasExploitSingletonColumnInInitialBasis()Whether or not we exploit the singleton columns already present in the problem when we create the initial basis.

-optional bool exploit_singleton_column_in_initial_basis = 37 [default = true];
+optional bool exploit_singleton_column_in_initial_basis = 37 [default = true];- Specified by:

 - Whether the exploitSingletonColumnInInitialBasis field is set.